Elevate CX with unified, enterprise-grade listening

 - Feedback type: Indirect

-Social listening (not social media monitoring) is one of the methods to tap into the vast amounts of conversations happening on social media, review sites, blogs, forums, etc.
+Social listening is one of the methods to tap into the vast amounts of conversations happening on social media, review sites, blogs, forums, etc.

 This technique uses social listening tools to analyze billions of conversations in multiple sources using queries such as keywords, brand mentions or product/location terms relevant to your business, category, or specific campaign.

-Social listening tools use machine learning (ML) and natural language processing (NLP) to analyze the data and surface common trends, themes, reccuring patterns, sentiment, and other information that you may require.
+These tools use machine learning (ML) and natural language processing (NLP) to analyze the data and surface common trends, themes, recurring patterns, sentiment, and other information that you may require.

 🔗 Automation workflow